maxvons/astro-blog-starter/README.md

 There are some global styles that have been defined in `styles/global.css`.

 In my experience, the styling for header and text tags are mostly the same throughout the site unless you specifically want something else, so I have decided to style the most common header and text tags here.
 The same is true for anchor tags.
 I have also defined the styles for the universal background color and stuff like that.

+### CSS variables

+In my experience, CSS variables are extremely useful because they allow you to define all the colors, font sizes, shadows, border radius, spacers etc. in one place and reference them wherever you need them later.
+This reduces the choices you have to make when styling components and makes your design look much more consistent and polished.

+As an example, a rule of thumb for good design is that you want to want to use as few font sizes as possible, so defining the few font sizes you want to use as CSS variables and referencing them throughout your pages and components allows you to stick to this principle and makes your final design look better.

+This template ships with the most common CSS variables I use for all my projects when styling pages and components.
+This includes values for things like:

+- Font styles:
+  - Font families
+  - Font weights
+  - Font sizes
+- Colors:
+  - Background colors
+  - Primary color and variations
+  - Secondary color and variations
+  - Border colors
+  - ...
+- ...

 ### Mixins